 Top San Francisco events in August 2017 include the Outside Lands Music Festival, Eat Drink SF, and several theater productions.
-You can also enjoy some free walking tours, a trip up to wine country for the day, or SF Giants baseball.
+You can also enjoy some free walking tours, a trip up to wine country for the day, and SF Giants baseball.

 August is one of the busiest times of the year in San Francisco.
 You will love it as the days are warm and the evenings are cool.
 It's the perfect place to escape the dreaded summer heat.